Mathematics Placement, Preparation & Learning: ALEKS-PPL

-ALEKS (Assesment and LEarning in Knowledge Spaces) is an innovative, artificially intelligent assessment and adaptive learning system; the assessment uses open-response questioning to rapidly and accurately assess each student on a wide range of course material in 30 questions or less.
+ALEKS (Assessment and LEarning in Knowledge Spaces) is an innovative, artificially intelligent assessment and adaptive learning system; the assessment uses open-response questioning to rapidly and accurately assess each student on a wide range of course material in 30 questions or less.

-The ALEKS Placement Assessment is available online using ORU Single Sign-On.
+The ALEKS Placement Assessment is available online using ORU Single Sign-on.
 It covers material from Basic Math through Precalculus and will take approximately 90 minutes to complete.

 After the assessment, a targeted Prep and Learning Module is available for you to review and learn the material, and to improve placement and eventual course outcomes.

 |50-100||MAT 232 - Elementary Statistics|